daviddavis/katello.org/docs/developer_guide/upgrade_pulp.md

 7. Do the following within a short time frame:
      * Update Runcible requirement in katello.gemspec.
      * Build new Runcible rpm.
-     * Merge open PR for new Runcible requirement and any katello changes from the fixes from steps 4 & 5.
+     * Merge open PR for new Runcible requirement and any Katello changes from the fixes from steps 4 & 5.
-     * Tag into these katello tags:
+     * Tag into these Katello tags:
        * katello-thirdparty-pulp-rhel6
        * katello-thirdparty-pulp-rhel7
        * katello-thirdparty-pulp-fedoraXX: